nginfra/movici-simulation-core/docs/source/models/drinking_water_model.rst

 - ``drinking_water.pressure`` (``PUB``): The dynamic pressure at the node.
 - ``drinking_water.head`` (``PUB``): The static (total) head at the node (elevation + pressure)

-.. admonition:: Question
+.. note:: About demand_deficit

-   In the PR, currently there is a ``demand_deficit`` attribute, that takes data from the WNTR result.
-However, I cannot find anything in the WNTR documentation about this attribute.
-Where did you find out about this attribute and what does it mean?
+   The ``demand_deficit`` attribute has been removed from the implementation.
+It is not a standard WNTR attribute and would need to be calculated manually if required (actual_demand - required_demand when pressure is insufficient).

 Water Tanks
 -----------